MIROC-DOC/model_description/org/md_enorg/p-intro.md

  - gravitational wave resistance

-The time-varying terms of the forecast variables due to these processes Calculate TERM00000, TERM00000 and do time integration.
-In addition, in order to evaluate the atmospheric and surface fluxes Using the surface sub-model.
-In the surface sub-model,
-Ground Temperature TERM00001, Ground Moisture TERM00002, Snowpack TERM00003, etc.
-It is used as a predictor variable.
+We compute the time-varying terms TERM00436 and TERM00436 for the forecast variables from these processes, and perform time integration.
+In order to evaluate the atmospheric and surface fluxes, the ground surface sub-model is used.
+The ground surface sub-model uses such predictors as the ground temperature (TERM00437), ground moisture (TERM00438), and snow cover (TERM00439) as predictor variables.

 ### Fundamental Equations.

-Equation of motion of the atmosphere in the TERM00004 coordinate system, thermodynamic equation, Consider the equation for a sequence of substances such as water vapor.
-The vertical fluxes of momentum, heat, water vapor, etc. are considered, Find the time variation due to its convergence.
-All vertical fluxes are positive upward.
+Considering the equation of motion of the atmosphere in TERM00440 coordinate system, thermodynamic equations, and equations for continuity of materials such as water vapor etc. Considering the vertical fluxes of momentum, heat, water vapor, etc., the time variation of the fluxes is determined by their convergence.
+All the vertical fluxes are assumed to be positive for the upward direction.

 1. equation of motion

-         EQ=00000.

-         EQ=00001.
+         EQ=00157.

+         EQ=00158.

-     TERM00005,TERM00005: East-West, North-South Wind;
+     TERM00441,TERM00441: East-West, North-South Wind; TERM00442,TERM00442: Their Vertical Flux.
-     TERM00006,TERM00006: Their vertical flux.

 2. thermodynamic equation

-         EQ=00002.

-     TERM00007: Temperature ;
-     TERM00008: Constant Pressure Specific Heat;
-     TERM00009: Hot Position;
+         EQ=00159.

-     TERM00010: Vertical Sensible Heat Flux;
-     TERM00011: Vertical Radiation Flux.
+     TERM00443: Temperature; TERM00444: Constant Pressure Specific Heat; TERM00445: Temperature Level; TERM00446: Vertical Sensible Heat Flux; TERM00447: Vertical Radiation Flux.

- If we write TERM00012, then this is

-         EQ=00003.
+ Here, with TERM00448, this is,

+         EQ=00160.

- As far as vertical 1D processes are concerned, Instead of the     TERM00013, consider the TERM00014.
- For the sake of simplicity, unless there is a risk of confusion, Write     TERM00015 as TERM00016.
+ As far as one-dimensional vertical processes are concerned, instead of TERM00449, we can consider TERM00450.
+For simplicity, unless there is a risk of confusion, TERM00451 should be written as TERM00452 below.

 3. water vapor continuity formula

-         EQ=00004.

-     TERM00017: Specific Humidity;
+         EQ=00161.

-     TERM00018: Vertical Steam Flux.
+     TERM00453: Specific Humidity; TERM00454: Vertical Water Vapor Flux.

      ### Fundamental Equations in the Ground

- Considered in terms of TERM00019 coordinates with the downward direction positive.
- After all, all vertical fluxes are positive upward.
+ Consider the TERM00455 coordinates with the downward direction positive.
+As expected, the vertical fluxes are all positive in the upward direction.

 4. thermal formula

-         EQ=00005.
+         EQ=00162.

-     TERM00020: Ground Temperature; TERM00021: Constant Pressure Specific Heat;
-     TERM00022: Vertical Heat Flux;
-     TERM00023; Heating term (due to phase change, etc.).
+     TERM00456: Ground Temperature; TERM00457: Constant Pressure Specific Heat; TERM00458: Vertical Heat Flux; TERM00459; Heating Term (due to phase change etc.).

 5. formula for ground moisture

-         EQ=00006.

-     TERM00024: Ground Moisture;
-     TERM00025: Lead Water Flux;
-     TERM00026; Sources of water (spills, etc.).
+         EQ=00163.

+     TERM00460: Ground moisture; TERM00461: Vertical water flux; TERM00462; Water sources (e.g., runoff).

 6. energy balance equation

  At the surface, an energy balance is established.

-         EQ=00007.

-     TERM00027: Latent Heat of Evaporation;
+         EQ=00164.

-     TERM00028: Surface energy balance (due to phase change, etc.).
+     TERM00463: Latent heat of evaporation; TERM00464: Surface energy balance (associated with phase change, etc.).

 7. surface water balance

-         EQ=00008.

-     TERM00029: Precipitation;
+         EQ=00165.

-     TERM00030: Surface Runoff.
+     TERM00465: Precipitation; TERM00466: Surface Runoff.

 8. the snow balance

-         EQ=00009.

-     TERM00031: Snow cover(kg/TERM00032);
-     TERM00033: Snowfall;
-     TERM00034: Sublimation;
-     TERM00035: Snowmelt.
+         EQ=00166.

+     TERM00467: Snow cover (kg/TERM00468); TERM00469: Snowfall; TERM00470: Sublimation; TERM00471: Snowmelt.

 ### Time integration of physical processes.

-Classifying physical processes in terms of the time integration of predictor variables, The order of execution can be divided into the following three categories.
+In terms of time integration of predictors, we can classify the physical processes in the following three orders of execution.

 1. cumulus convection and large-scale condensation